PyLops/pylops_notebooks/official/timisoara_summerschool_2019/PITCHME.md

 <br>

-@size[25px](Very powerful, sometimes underutilized concept... but how do we make sure that forward and adjoint are correctly implemented? --> **DOT TEST**
+@size[25px](Very powerful, sometimes underutilized concept... but how do we make sure that forward and adjoint are correctly implemented? --> **Dot-Test**

 +++
 @title[Linear operators 2]